-The course starts with almost two weeks of sea kayaking in the San Juan Islands, exploring the inner coastal waters that make this area a renowned cruising ground in the United States.
-Students paddle in single and double kayaks, seeking out beaches to sleep under the stars and getting acquainted with the fascinating natural and cultural history of the Pacific Northwest coast.
-Becoming a competent sea kayaker involves learning how to read a chart, perform self and assisted rescues, use a paddle efficiently and assess the sea conditions appropriate to each student and the group’s abilities.
-Students gain skills in reading currents and tides, kayak rescue techniques, marine navigation and assessing the weather.
-Team building and learning about marine environments are emphasized during this section.
+The course starts with almost two weeks of sea kayaking in the San Juan Islands, exploring Washington’s inner coastal waters that make this area a renowned cruising ground for United States paddlers.
+Students will traverse the waterways in single and double kayaks, seeking out beaches to sleep under the stars and getting acquainted with the fascinating natural and cultural history of the Pacific Northwest coast.
+Becoming a competent sea kayaker involves learning how to read a chart, perform self and assisted rescues, use a paddle efficiently and determining the sea conditions manageable for each student and the group’s abilities.
+Students will gain skills in reading currents and tides, kayak rescue techniques, marine navigation and assessing the weather.
+Team building and learning about marine environments will be emphasized during this section.

-The rock and mountain section focuses on mountaineering with an emphasis on institutional top-rope climbing management.
-Students learn skills such as knots and hitches, fixed lines, climbing technique and anchor building.
+The rock and mountain section focuses on mountaineering, including institutional top-rope climbing management.
+Students will learn skills such as knots and hitches, fixed-lines, climbing technique and anchor building.
 Each day presents a different focus, with ample time for experiential learning.
-The instructor-to-student ratio is never more than 1:5 during this section, allowing for personal coaching on the physical techniques of climbing and mountaineering, as well as catering the curriculum to the specific interests and aptitudes of individual course participants.
+The low Instructor-to-student ratio during this section allows for personal coaching on the physical techniques of climbing and mountaineering, as well as catering the curriculum to the specific interests and aptitudes of individual course participants.

-Toward the end of the course, students have the opportunity to practice the educational skills used to lead groups in a wilderness environment.
+Toward the end of the course students will have the opportunity to practice the educational skills used to lead groups in a wilderness environment by facilitating a 3-day outdoor education overnight program for local students.
+The program may include hiking, rock climbing, rappelling, initiatives, games and a service project.
 Many students consider this the highlight of the course because it allows for the use of many of the skills that have been learned in the past six weeks.
-We typically partner with local schools to give the students practical teaching/instruction experience.
 Two days of intensive training and practice led by the Outward Bound staff prepare students to fill the instructional role with confidence and competence.
-Students receive direct, constructive feedback from Outward Bound staff about their performance.
+Afterwards students will receive direct, constructive feedback from Outward Bound staff about their performance.